 The quickest and easiest way to enter the Apple symbol with your iPhone or iPad is to set up a keyboard shortcut, which you can do in the Text Replacement menu.

-Right now the quickest and simplest way to enter the Apple symbol with your iPhone or iPad is to set up a keyboard shortcut.
-That way, when you type a combination of letters, iOS will automatically replace them with the Apple symbol.
+That way, when you type a combination of letters, your device automatically replaces them with the Apple symbol.
 It should be short, so it doesn't take long to type, but it also needs to be unique, so you'll never type it as part of another word and trigger the replacement by accident.
-After some experimentation, I've settled on "aappll", but you'll need to find what works for you.

 - Copy the symbol from this post